-All the intensive processing is done via a SharePoint configurable timer job which ensures the end-user experience for SharePoint isn't impacted.
-In addition to this, if email is required, this can be sent in an evening on a server that doesn't require an additional SharePoint license.
+All the intensive processing is done via a SharePoint configurable timer job.
+This ensures the end-user experience for SharePoint isn't impacted.
+In addition, if emails are required, they can be sent in an evening on a server that doesn't require an additional SharePoint license.

 When a user wishes to view and confirm a document this is all achieved by the task information panel.
 The panel allows the user to view crucial information about the task such as when it was created and how long they have to confirm it.
 It is also simple to view the document, simply by clicking on the document icon, positioned to the right of the "document" tab.